 Local special needs students experience job skills training at Welch through a new program, which has also provided an opportunity for Welch students to reach out with the love of Christ.

-According to Dr. Greg Ketteman, Vice-president of Student Initiatives, the Department of Human Services and partnered with Welch in a program being implemented at only one other college in Tennessee.
+According to Dr. Greg Ketteman, Vice-president of Student Initiatives and Graduate Dean of Education, the Department of Human Services and partnered with Welch in a program being implemented at only one other college in Tennessee.
 Special needs students from Sumner County come to Welch during the week for one class taught by the program teacher followed by on-the-job mentoring in janitorial duties, clerical assistance, maintenance, and food service assistance.